 What were those judges thinking? (apparently, good thoughts of my knitting...who knew?)

 I am so honoured to be in the company of some fantastic knitters.
-I am in awe of Marilynn Bonar's lacemaking prowess and ability, and Annie's quiet but graceful way of getting things JUST right, from fibre and pattern choice to just how gorgeous they feel and drape.
+I am in awe of Marilynn Bonar's lacemaking prowess and ability, and Annie'squiet but graceful way of getting things JUST right, from fibre and pattern choice to just how gorgeous they feel and drape.
 (By the way, Annie/Spinknit, along with Opera, are fantastic wool judges and did some great fleece judging in the Stampede - for more, read Spinknit's July 15 entry.)

+And to be in the company of my other fellow knitters' bravery in showing off this year's creations.
+Few who see the work on display actually know that these bits are mere snapshots of a larger passion, and the choices to show - or not to - and what to show - or not to - are something that defines each knitter's art.
 I was so glad to be able to share my love of fibre, in the opportunity to spin along side a fantastic spinner in the barns, and again, with my guild in the Exhibition.
 My fellow Sheep Creek Weaver guild members were demonstrating some fantastic wet-felting and pin-felting, plus spinning.
 I'd like to think those who stopped by are a little wiser for their foray into that cabin, and look a little closer at any knitting or fibre art they next encounter.

 By the way, mark your calendars because the Sheep Creek Weavers' annual sale, as we told anyone who would listen, is coming up October 24.
 Some fabulous one-of-a-kind items, beautifully handmade, and all local, will be at the Millarville Race Track.